adamsoffer/livepeer-graphql-api/README.md

-This repo provides an api that adds some useful fields to the Livepeer Subgraph that are not yet being indexed using GraphQL schema stitching.
+A Livepeer API that adds some useful fields to the Livepeer Subgraph which are not yet being indexed.
 The following fields are provided:

 - `pendingStake`, `tokenBalance`, `ethBalance` are added to the `Delegator` entity.
 - A `Protocol` entity is added with fields `paused`,  `inflation`, `inflationChange`, `totalTokenSupply`, `totalBondedToken`